teskemj/POSH/deployment/readme.md

 1. Run that line of code.
 This will being the installation process of remaining software.
 1. Open PowerShell ISE as administrator.
 If not already there, open the script again and re-run the process to remove the HP software to remove residuals.
 1. It may reboot, if it does, log in and verify the following:
-    a.
-Is the people bar in the taskbar by the task menu
+    1. Is the people bar in the taskbar by the task menu
-    a.
-Is google chrome on desktop
+    1. Is google chrome on desktop
-    a.
-Right click on Window button and select PowerShell (Administrative)
+    1. Right click on Window button and select PowerShell (Administrative)
-    a.
-At the prompt, type hostname and press enter.
+    1. At the prompt, type hostname and press enter.
 Is the computername correct.
 1. Remember to document the computername to remember the next incremental number.
 1. Rebox PC and stage next PC.